grafana/xk6-disruptor/README.md

 </div>

 <blockquote align="center">
-⚠️ <strong>Important</strong> ⚠️
-<br>This project is still in its early stages and under active development.
-<br>The API is subject to change, and there may be bugs.
-<br>Use at your own risk.
+⚠️ <strong>Important</strong> ⚠️ This project is still in its early stages and under active development.The API is subject to change, and there may be bugs.Use at your own risk.
 Thanks!
 </blockquote>

 This extension adds fault injection capabilities to [Grafana k6](https://github.com/grafana/k6).
 It implements the ideas of the Chaos Engineering discipline and enables Grafana k6 users to test their system's reliability under turbulent conditions.

-### Why another Chaos Engineering tool?
+## Why another Chaos Engineering tool?

 Compared to other tools in the space, this one is purposely designed and built to provide the best experience for developers trying to make their systems more reliable: